Eckford, Scottish Borders: In History

 The name Eckford is locally accepted to be a variant on Oakford, meaning simply a ford by oak trees.
 It has also been suggested independently, however, to mean ford by the church.
 It was known as Eckeforde in 1200 and Hecford in 1220.
 The prefix Ecc is from the Latin ecclesia meaning church.

 On 17 October 1557 a Scottish army led by the Earl of Huntly halted at Eckford.
 There the Scottish lords held a consultation, and considering the time of year, the foul weather, and English preparations against them, decided not to attack Wark as Mary of Guise had instructed them.
 The next day they crossed the border and approached Wark Castle with their artillery but then returned to Scotland.

 Moss Tower

 The ruins of Moss Tower remain in Eckford parish.
 This castle was damaged by the English commanded by Lord Dacre in 1523, and again in 1544, and 1570.

+John Ormeston of Ormeston wrote to members English Forster family in November 1559.
+He was the Earl of Bothwell's bailiff, living at Moss Tower, and was worried by news that an English army was coming to Scotland to aid the Protestant Lords of the Congregation.
+He hoped they would warn him of any trouble.

-It later belonged to the rebel earl Francis Stewart, 5th Earl of Bothwell, who used it as refuge in March 1594, and his wife Margaret Douglas stayed there.
+The tower later belonged to the rebel earl Francis Stewart, 5th Earl of Bothwell, who used it as refuge in March 1594, and his wife Margaret Douglas stayed there.